samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Furthermore we have an implicit ordering of the strength on tables of the same length, e.g. `((0, 1), (1, A))` is stronger than `((0, N), (1, A))`, and `((0, N), (1, A))` is stronger than `((0, N), (1, No))`.

+Note that the 0-height functions are more important for triangulation than the 1-height functions and so on.
+This is because we want to triangulate the program in small chunks, and only when all the small chunks have been properly triangulated should we consider triangulated the composition of such chunks.

 ## Definition - Referential Transparency

 todo